 Porticos of Bologna

-Bologna’s porticos were constructed to keep up with the expansion of the city and its university.
+Bologna’s porticos were constructed to keep up with the city’s and its university’s expansion.
 These distinctive passages are now what draw tourists to this city.
 It lends the city its distinctive personality.

 The University of Bologna expanded quickly after its founding in 1088 AD, welcoming many students from across Europe.
 The municipal council had to alter the city’s plan to keep up with this growth and provide space for the residents and students.
-The corridors used in Bologna were modeled after the corridors that were commonly utilized at the time as an addition to a house to increase living space.
+The corridors used in Bologna were modeled after the ones commonly utilized at the time as an addition to a house to increase living space.
+Today, the University of Bologna is chosen by nearly 100,000 students, including international ones, every year.

 Corridors were also used to extend structures and living spaces in many other Italian cities.
 However, because using these passageways limited access to the streets, several city councils outlawed their use.
 The city council of Bologna recognized a chance in these passageways.
 Porticos that extend residential and public spaces are now legally allowed to be built.
 The construction of the corridors was subject to a rigid set of guidelines.
 For instance, a minimum height requirement of 7 feet (2.70 meters) had to be used so that a man riding a horse could pass through the hallways.